 conjunction with pip.

-To run IPython’s test suite, use the iptest command from outside of the IPython source tree:
+To run IPython’s test suite, use the pytest command:

 Installing the development version¶

 It is also possible to install the development version of IPython from our Git source code repository.
 To do this you will need to have Git installed on your system.